 Make The Persimmon Puree

 First, let’s make a quick persimmon puree to put into the buttercream later.
 Add the persimmon wedges into a small saucepan along with the water.
 Over medium-high heat, bring to a simmer then reduce heat to low and simmer for about 30 minutes, until persimmons are tender and cooked through and most of of the water has evaporated.
 Transfer persimmons and any remaining liquid to a blender and blend until smooth.
+The consistency should be thick, similar to the consistency of butter.
 Set aside to cool to room temperature.

 Bake The Whoopie Pies